torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 ----------------

 Often, you only need to synchronize access to a simple variable, such as a counter.
-For this, an ``atomic_t`` can be used (defined in include/linux/atomic.h ) that holds an integer value.
-Below are some operations that can be  performed on an atomic_t variable.
+For this, an :c:type`atomic_t` type can be used (defined in :file:`include/linux/atomic.h`), that holds an integer value.
+Below are some operations that can be performed on an :c:type:`atomic_t` variable.

 .. code-block:: c